brunsviga13rk/thesis/src/modelling.typ

         #place(horizon + right, dy: -0.25cm, image("res/materials.png", width: 5cm))
         #v(1em)],
-    caption: [Material composition graph from baked input to rendered result.])
+    caption: [Material composition graph from baked to rendered result.])
     <fig:material-composition>

 The normal map is passed through without any need for modification.
 Out of the five textures only